 Whether you spend most of your time at your booth or roving the floor, you're going to be meeting lots of people.
 The mood is more convivial, people tend to have their guard lowered even the dress is more casual.
 So, you'll have plenty of opportunities to chat and feel people out.
 And this is why you want to have a pitch prepared, a friendly "script" if you will when meeting people who intrigue you.

-This isn't a hard sale as much as an overture, and because time is short you don't want to have to have make it up on the spot.
-Just as you have an elevator pitch for your company, have a succinct, yet enticing, preview of what you do and what you're looking for in employees.
+This isn't a hard sell as much as an overture, and because time is short you don't want to have to make it up on the spot.
+Just as you have an elevator pitch for your company, have a succinct, yet enticing, a preview of what you do and what you're looking for in employees.

-Do keep in mind, not everyone you'll meet and are excited by is looking for a new opportunity, but savvy professionals know that their next great job could come out of the blue.
-Both they and you have to prepared to make the most of the moment.
+Do keep in mind, not everyone you'll meet and is excited by is looking for a new opportunity, but savvy professionals know that their next great job could come out of the blue.
+Both they and you have to prepare to make the most of the moment.
 If you're only focused on clients and prospects you might just miss connecting with your next top performer.

 After you're back in the office the following week be certain to follow up and make personal contact (above and beyond connecting on LinkedIn, Twitter or Facebook).
 Even if you're not ready to pursue them any further at the moment, take advantage of that face-t0-face interaction to lay the groundwork.

 Surely you've got your own busy schedule to keep up with: panels to attend, break out sessions to participate in, and keynote speeches to catch.

 But in addition to going to track sessions that speak to your needs or pain points, take some time to attend tracks that the talent you are looking for might attend.
 In addition to seeing how people conduct themselves in a forum, you also may learn something new about the concerns of people in this position are having, and you'll certainly gain insight into what they're looking at to do their jobs well.